-Pets are allowed in the park, but must be under physical control at all times.
-Documented Service animals are an exception to most pet restrictions and are allowed on trails and in public buildings.
+Pets are allowed in all campgrounds, on the river, and on the gravel bars, but must be under physical control at all times.
+Documented service animals are an exception to most pet restrictions and are allowed on trails and in public buildings.
 Service animals must be kept under physical restraint at all times.

 - Pets are not allowed in any government buildings, caves, or on most park trails.

 - Pets are not allowed within designated wilderness areas with the exception of gravel bars along the river corridor.

 - Leashed pets are permitted in the campgrounds and on gravel bars up to 100' from the water's edge.

 - Pets may not be left unattended.
 Unfamiliar sights, sounds, and smells can disturb even the calmest, friendliest, and best-trained dog, causing them to behave unpredictably or bark excessively.

 - Pet excrement must be collected by pet owners, and disposed of in trash receptacles.

 - Chase for pleasure and dog training are not allowed.